undertowesports/auto-announcements/README.md

 # Undertow eSports' Auto Announcements
-This repository contains all the information needed to setup automantic announcements in the Undertow Discords.
+This repository contains all the information needed to setup automatic announcements in the Undertow Discords.

 * [Twitch Auto Announcements Using IFTTT](/twitch.md)